jamescoll/ijustspent/MILESTONES.md

 ## Milestone 0.0.21
 Added basic conditional display to logout - it is time to sketch out the model and start to make components - what needs to be done here is to - get a wireframe of the intended UI - create a UML diagram of the model - work out how to communicate between components in vue

+## Milestone 0.0.22
+Added panels for entering data into all of the models.
+There is now a rough and ready - admin entry area.
+Need to work out how to get conditional loading working - service calls before load but otherwise in good shape